An image of an iPhone showing the new rewards program selector alongside the desktop iteration on an orange background.

 Project overview

-I opted to improve the rewards selection experience and got my team involved when I noted improper use of standard controls on the landing page.
+I got my team involved when I noted friction in the rewards program selection flow on the landing page.
 Rocketmiles is an online booking platform partnered with 30+ enterprise-level brands, offering various rewards exclusively to their customers when they book travel.
-I aimed to simplify program selection so users could get a quick grasp on the breadth of offerings before moving on through the funnel.
+Simplifying program selection would help customers move through the funnel, book, and encourage them to return— increasing conversion and retaining customer loyalty.

 Problem